OUETL/OVAL/README.md

 For a video introduction to OVAL, check out

 ## Compatible File Types
-OVAL can be used to view .obj, .stl, .dae, and .fbx files.
-(Check with John)
+OVAL can be used to view .obj, .stl, .blend, .fbx, and .dae.

 ## Head Movement
 The movement of the field of view is tied to the movement of your head.
 If you want to look at something, just turn your head.